qutip/qutip-tutorials/tutorials-v5/fitting_summary.md

     - ESPIRA-I (`espira-I`) :question:
     - ESPIRA-II (`espira-II`)

+the ones with a question mark are the ones I think maybe can be deleted.
 Here's a quick high level comparison between the three different families of methods